 TP-Link HS200 Smart Wi-Fi Light Switch

 The HS200 smart home switch makes it easy to control your ceiling fans and lights from anywhere.
 It’s easy to install it, as you’d install a regular switch and connects directly to your home wifi network via the free Kasa app (compatible with both iOS and Android smart devices).
 The setup is fairly fast and easy too – you don’t need to be a tech-savvy to do it.
-Hence, you can manage all connected fixtures, do scheduling or track how much energy you spend with few clicks on your smartphone.
+Hence, you can manage all connected fixtures, do scheduling or track how much energy you spend with a few clicks on your smartphone.
 Just access the selections for Schedule, Away, Timer, an off/on button – it’s as easy as that!
 This smart home switch works with any wifi router and you won’t need any hub or tricky paid subscription.

-One of the best added conveniences is the remote control.
+One of the best-added conveniences is the remote control.
 Regardless of your location, you can turn on the ceiling fans, lights or all other fixtures in your home, thus leaving an impression that someone is always at home.
 If you’re away from home long hours, this randomized home lighting may be really handy.

 This smart home switch also works with Amazon Alexa and Google Assistant, enabling you to manage your connected devices via voice control.
 You can simply name each smart switch and “address” to it by making a voice command.
 On top of that, you can also create a group of smart devices and control them by one voice command.
 Just imagine that you’re coming through your front door with your hands full of groceries and it is dark in the house.
 All you need to do is to say “Alexa, turn on the kitchen lights” and there you go – bright as day.
 Or, you can simply schedule them when to turn on automatically.

-The starting price for this smart home switch on Amazon is $34,99 and compared to other products is pretty decent.
 The negative side is a reported issue with the connectivity during setup.
 Some people had negative experiences with this and it took some time to resolve them.
 However, in general, the product is pretty neat.